MrPaky/Eingum-Codex/VISION.md

 Every page belongs to the same world.

+Every component behaves like the thing it represents.

+---

 We do not imitate printed books.

 We build something that could only exist in a digital codex.

+A codex where knowledge is discovered, not displayed.

+Where information unfolds layer by layer.

+Where every page invites the reader to continue.

+---

 Eingum is the first world that will inhabit these pages.